catliba/catlib.com/src/content/notes/poker/preflop-ranges.md

 <div style="margin-left: 1rem;">

+Notice that we are loosening up, but still playing only top of range (suited broadways mainly)
 - as the CO : 88+, A9s+, A5s-A4s, KTs+, QTs+, JTs, AJo+, KQo
     - suited connectors (45, 56, 67) very infrequent 3!
 (25%)
     - Mainly just suited broadway hands